Tornadoes – What They Are, How They Form, And Their Main Characteristics

 Conclusion

-This article provided a clear description of how tornadoes are formed, what makes them work, as well as their most important characteristics.
+This article provided a clear description of how tornadoes are formed, how they work, as well as their most important characteristics.
 In the process, some misconceptions, dangers, and myths were highlighted.

 Until next time, keep your eye on the weather!